missingfoot/jamessparkes.com/case-studies/ambio-n.md

 ---

 #### Additional details
-- **Presentation decks**: Designed presentation decks to communicate ProcureCircular's value proposition to stakeholders and clients.
+- **Presentation decks**: Designed presentation decks to communicate AMBIO-N's value proposition to stakeholders and clients.
 - **Video marketing**: Created video marketing materials to showcase the platform's features and benefits.

 ---

 #### Project reflection
-Working on ProcureCircular was a rewarding but challenging experience, as it allowed me to design with a sustainability focused service design in mind.
+Working on AMBIO-N was a rewarding but challenging experience, as it allowed me to design with a sustainability focused service design in mind.
 I enjoyed the challenge of creating a platform that not only looked great with a unique style but also empowered users to make environmentally conscious decisions.

 The pitch decks were especially challenging as I had to distill the value proposition into a concise and compelling story and design a presentation deck that could be changed depending on the client, like slipping different slides for certain clients, different currencies for different countries so I had to devise a system to make it easy to change the deck based on all these different variables.